ScytheLocke/allycode/README.md

 To get started with the exercises, follow these steps:

-1. Clone this repository: `git clone https://github.com/dinayrore/a11y-exercises.git`
+1. Clone this repository: `[git https://github.com/ScytheLocke/allycode.git]`
 2. Navigate to the project directory: `cd a11y-exercises`
 3. Open your project in Visual Studio Code.
 4. Install the Live Server recommended extension from Visual Studio Code marketplace.